warnat/openproject-revisions_git/README.md

 #### Managing SSH keys

-1. Log in, go to My Account (top right). [as an admin, got to Administration > Users > User x]
+1. Log in, go to My Account (top right).
 2. Select 'Public Keys' in the menu on the left.
 3. Add/Manage your public key using the form.

 #### Managing repositories

 1. Create project.
 2. Go to repositories settings and select Git + click create.
 This should automatically create the corresponding entry in the gitolite configuration.
 3. Use members to add a member to the repository.
 If that user has a public key on record, the corresponding access rights will be written to Gitolite.

 ## Copyrights & License
-OpenProject Git Hosting is completely free and open source and released under the [MIT License](https://github.com/oliverguenther/openproject_git_hosting/blob/devel/LICENSE).
+OpenProject Git Hosting is completely free and open source and released under the [MIT License](https://github.com/oliverguenther/openproject_revisions_git/blob/devel/LICENSE).

 Copyright (c) 2014 Oliver Günther (mail@oliverguenther.de)

-This plugin bases on the [Redmine Git Hosting plugin by Nicolas Rodriguez](https://github.com/jbox-web/openproject_git_hosting)
+This plugin bases on the [Redmine Git Hosting plugin by Nicolas Rodriguez](https://github.com/jbox-web/redmine_git_hosting)

 Copyright (c) 2013-2014 Nicolas Rodriguez (nrodriguez@jbox-web.com), JBox Web (http://www.jbox-web.com)